 This effortless appetizer comes together in just a few simple steps with most of the time being hands-off.

-Extra-Firm Tofu: Drain and press the tofu to remove excess water, allowing it to better absorb the soy sauce before the cornstarch coating is added.
+Extra-Firm Tofu: Drain and press the tofu to remove excess moisture so it can better absorb the seasoning before the cornstarch coating.

 See recipe card for quantities.